 Nearly two centuries ago Chinese immigrants came to America drawn to the California Gold Rush.
 Gold Mountain was initially named for California and in particular San Francisco where the immigrants disembarked, bound for the gold fields.
-These immigrants labored under extraordinarily harsh conditions, faced terrible discrimination, and many were murdered.
+These immigrants labored under extraordinarily harsh conditions, faced terrible discrimination, and violence.
 From 1910 to 1940, the Angel Island Immigration Center of San Francisco served as the processing center for most Chinese immigrants.
 Some were detained for many years living under near barbaric conditions.

 In 1882, the U.S. government passed the Chinese Exclusion Act, one of the most egregious impediments to free immigration in U.S. history.
 This was replaced in 1943 by the Magnuson Act, which permitted Chinese nationals already living in the U.S. to become naturalized citizens.
 It was a political move due to China and America’s allegiance in WWII.
 Although a positive development, it was a strict quota of 105 new Chinese visa entries per year, a disproportionately low ratio compared to other ethnic groups.